nmaekawa/hx-provision/README.md

 # start vagrant instances

-The vagrantfile in this repo will start 4 ubuntu xenial instances:
+The vagrantfile in this repo will start 5 ubuntu xenial instances:

 - images.vm, the hx iiif loris image server
 - ids.vm, another loris image server to mock the libraries server
 - manifests.vm, the iiif manifest server
 - mirador.vm, a mirador(iiif image viewer) lti provider
+- idsvarnish.vm, a dedicated varnish for ids images

 The hx image server (images.vm) has a varnish cache setup in the same instance, as well as an nginx for reverse proxy.
-The varnish cache uses the loris from images.vm and ids.vm as backend. manifests.vm uses [hxprezi][https://github.com/nmaekawa/hxprezi] as iiif manifest server.
-The mirador lti provider [hxmirador][https://github.com/nmaekawa/hxmirador] serves a [mirador][http://projectmirador.org/docs/] instance via lti protocol.
+The varnish cache uses the loris from images.vm as backend. manifests.vm uses [hxprezi][https://github.com/nmaekawa/hxprezi] as iiif manifest server.
+The mirador lti provider [hxmirador][https://github.com/nmaekawa/hxmirador] serves a [mirador][http://projectmirador.org/docs/] instance via lti protocol. idsvarnish.vm uses ids.vm as varnish backend.

     $> git clone https://github.com/nmaekawa/hximg-provision.git